damianhakert/damianhakert.github.io/source/posts/2016-12-20-How-to-use-GitLab-with-Jira.html.md

 In your newly created Jira instance, the first step is to create a new Jira user with access to all the projects.

-* Making sure you are logged in to Jira  as an admin user, the user with access to all projects so that you can manage user permissions on a higher level.
+* Making sure you are logged in to Jira  as an admin user, the user with access to all projects so that you can manage user permissions on a higher level, which you will do in the next step.
 * Create a new user(under Administration/User Management), you can call it **gitlab**, making sure you give it **read/write access* to all projects in Jira, which will make it easier in the long run when adding new projects, with the same user.
 * Take note of the username and password, you will need it later.